NoahBPeterson/quantization/README.md

 # Model Quantization Documentation

-We're two years into a cambrian explosion of open machine learning model releases.
-Among all of the new discoveries and inventions, quantization is among the more useful, allowing large models to be compressed and run on common consumer hardware.
+Quantization is among the more useful recent innovations in machine learning model inference, allowing large models to be compressed and run on common consumer hardware.
 I could not find a comprehensive explanation of what it is, how it works, its limitations, or a comparison of different types of quantization, so I started this repository so that others may find it useful.

 Maarten Grootendorst wrote a great but general overview with plenty of visual aids to describe quantization, the problems it solves, and some of the problems that occur with quantization: [A Visual Guide to Quantization](https://newsletter.maartengrootendorst.com/p/a-visual-guide-to-quantization)